VirgilSecurity/virgil-sdk-net/Docs/public-keys.md

 The access token provides an authenticated secure access to the Public Keys Service and is passed with each API call.
 The access token also allows the API to associate your app’s requests with your Virgil Security developer's account.

-Simply add your access token to the client constuctor.
+Simply add your access token to the client constructor.

 ```csharp
 var virgilHub = VirgilHub.Create("%ACCESS_TOKEN%");